Ken Jasper: Honours

-On 11 June 2012, Jasper was named a Member of the Order of Australia for "service to the Parliament of Victoria, and to the community of the Murray Valley, through advocacy and support roles for the performing arts, multicultural, transport, health and emergency service organisations."
+On 11 June 2012, Jasper was named a Member of the Order of Australia for "service to the Parliament of Victoria, and to the community of the Murray Valley, through advocacy and support roles for the performing arts, multicultural, transport, health and emergency service organisations".

 Personal life

-Jasper married Annette Joy Griffiths on 2 January 1971 and together they have two children, Leigh and Sally.
+Jasper married Annette Joy Griffiths on 2 January 1971; together they have two children.